LexRiver/zen-then/README.md

 });
 ```

-It's important to explicitly call `return z.return('any return value')` after each function.
+It's important to explicitly call `return z.result('any return value')` after each function.
 A return value can be of any type.

 You can also return few number of values and use them in the next function